 You can use the Pagination plugin or style the Pagination via CSS.

-Infinite Scroll is a website technique allowing the scrolling of a page without reaching its end.
+Infinite Scroll is a website technique that allows the scrolling of a page without reaching its end.
+It loads content continuously as users scroll.

-The “Load More” button is at the bottom of the page, allowing you to see other results according to your search.
+The “Load More” button is typically located at the bottom of the page.
+Once clicked, it loads additional results according to your search.

 The Good, the Bad, and the Ugly